 Language interpretation services are available for patients and their visiting family members, as follows:

 - UM Shore Medical Center at Chestertown – Human Resources, 410-778-7668, ext.
-4044, Monday through Friday, 8 a.m.- 4:30 p.m.
+4044, Monday through Friday, 8 a.m. to 4:30 p.m.
 At other times, patients may dial 0 for the hospital telephone operator and request Language Line Service.
 Arrangements also can be made for a certified sign language interpreter, if needed.

 - UM Shore Medical Centers at Dorchester and Easton – Inform your Access Representative upon admission that a Language Line Service will be needed.
 Arrangements also can be made for a certified sign language interpreter.